- Difference between a Radiation Protection Adviser (RPA) and a Radioactive Waste Adviser (RWA)?

-Firstly, let us provide some examples of ionising radiation use where areas are unlikely to be designated.
-Examples would include: use of an x-ray baggage scanner in an airport public area, use of an x-ray machine for quality control checks in the food industry, use of a simple level gauge containing a radioactive source (designation of area around gauge could be required in some circumstances), use of shielded bench top XRF equipment, use of shielded x-ray inspection equipment in the electronics industry etc.
+Firstly, let us provide some examples of ionising radiation use where you might expect to find areas that are unlikely to be designated.
+Examples would include: use of a small x-ray baggage scanner in an airport public area, use of an x-ray machine for quality control checks in the food industry, use of a simple level gauge containing a radioactive source (designation of area around gauge could be required in some circumstances), use of shielded bench top XRF equipment, use of shielded x-ray inspection equipment in the electronics industry etc.

-So, do we need local rules in these areas?
+So, do we need local rules if an area that does not need to be controlled?
 Under IRR17 the strict answer is ‘No’.
 Furthermore, if you do not need local rules you do not need a RPS.
 Is that the final answer?
 NO!